 “Ganjuu” is an Okinawan word meaning ‘good, well, strong, healthy’.
 In order to thrive in the OIST environment, it helps to have a certain level of Ganjuu!
 Many factors (for example, physical health, change, working environment, family and social relationships, life events, deadlines, skills and experience) can influence our wellbeing and ability to thrive.
 We aim to support and nurture Ganjuu in the whole of the OIST community so that together we can build opportunities from these challenges.

-The Ganjuu Wellbeing Service is free and open to anyone who is part of the OIST community.
-This includes anyone who works or studies at OIST as well as their family members.
+The Ganjuu Wellbeing Service is free and open to anyone who is part of the OIST community and living in Japan.
+This includes anyone who works (including part time and temp staff) or studies at OIST as well as their family members.
 (Family member is intended to be a partner, husband, wife or child living in the same household).
 Occasionally we will work with a family members outside of the family home provided they are living in Japan.
 We provide services to children and adults and can work with individuals, couples, families and groups.

 We are developing a range of services in both English and Japanese.
 If other languages are required we may be able to provide short term work through interpreters.